HienDinh3010/blog/README.md

         </tbody>
     </table>
   <img width="789" alt="image" src="https://github.com/user-attachments/assets/17209670-5d02-41d4-b455-924d9536883d">

 Adding new feature: Add in comment moderation.
-Flag comments that contain the word 'orange'
+Flag comments that contain the word 'orange'.
+Solve by: create moderation service to listen to CommentCreated event, this moderation service will update status of comment (rejected/approved) then emitting the CommentModerated event back to comment service.
+Comment service will listent to CommentModerated event then emiting the CommentUpdated event.
+Finally, Query service will listen to CommentUpdated event